 STUDENT LEARNING OUTCOMES

-- Synthesize and incorporate external evidence (i.e. research/empirical knowledge) from nursing, religion, science, humanities and other disciplines into nursing practice.
+1. Synthesize and incorporate external evidence (i.e., research/empirical knowledge) from nursing, Christian Ministry, science, humanities, and other disciplines into nursing practice.

-- Integrate holistic nursing care with knowledge derived from theory, practice, and research.
+2. Provide holistic nursing care based on knowledge derived from theory, practice (i.e., internal evidence), and research.

-- Demonstrate the ability to implement appropriate Christian leadership strategies and management competencies as generalists in professional nursing.
+9. Demonstrate ability to implement appropriate leadership strategies and management competencies as generalists in professional nursing

 The profession of nursing requires practice and application of theoretical concepts.
 This is accomplished in learning laboratories on campus as well as in various community, primary, secondary, and tertiary health care facilities.
 Faculty and/or approved registered nurse preceptors employed in these agencies provide supervision.
 Students will be required to complete background checks and drug screens as required by various clinical agencies.
 The School of Nursing does not guarantee that each person admitted to the nursing program will pass all elements of the program or that those graduated from the program with the BSN degree will pass nursing board examinations and/or secure employment as a nurse.
 Attaining these goals depends upon the degree to which students diligently apply themselves to their studies and upon the economic forces influencing the health care industry.